floomm/firmwaredroid.github.io/_posts/2024-04-02-getting-started.md

     The first start takes some time because the database will change the mode to a replica-set.
     Wait until the logscreen stops moving (takes usually 2 to 5 minutes).

+### Usage

-3. Open the browser under [https://fmd.localhost](https://fmd.localhost).
+1. Open the browser under [https://fmd.localhost](https://fmd.localhost).
 By default, a self-signed certificates is used, and you will encounter a TLS warning.

-4. Log-into the application.
+2. Log-into the application.
 Password and username can be found in the `.env` file within the root directory of the server.

     ```bash
     cat .env